xeladu/flutter_firebase/README.md

 - 💡 Social sign-in only works on web platform
 - 💡 You need to replace the link on `functions_page.dart` according to your deployed function link!
+- 💡 Don't forget to set the security rules for Storage and Firestore!

 ## Platforms